 Patrick L’Espoir Decosta, Naomi F Dale, Seleni Matus & Beverley Wilson-Wünsch

 10 Designing strategic and transformative tourism education programs and education strategies

 Hugues Séraphin is Senior Lecturer in Event and Tourism Management Studies at the University of Winchester, UK.
 Prior to his career in academia, he worked in various roles in the tourism and hospitality sector in the Caribbean and in Europe.

 Anca C. Yallop is a Senior Lecturer in Business Strategy at Auckland University of Technology, Auckland, New Zealand.
-She previously worked at The University of Winchester in the UK.
+She previously worked at the University of Winchester, UK.
 Her research has been published in book chapters and peer-reviewed international journals.